anthology-inc/student-api-samples/README.md

 2. Open Program.cs and set the **rootUri**, **userName** and **password** variables associated with your envrionment
 3. Run the Project

-## PostManCollections
+## PostmanCollections
-A set of PostMan collections that assist in disocering how to invoke CampusNexus Query Model and Command Model APIs.
+A set of [Postman] (https://www.getpostman.com/) collections that assist in disocering how to invoke CampusNexus Query Model and Command Model APIs.

 ### Queries
 1. **Read the service root**